staccDOTsol/ccd/libraries/chainbase/README.md

 ## Portability

 The contents of the database file is dependent upon the memory layout of the computer and process that created the database.
-Moving the database to a machine that uses a different compiler, operating system, libraries, or build type (release vs debug) will result in undefined behavior.
+Moving the database to a machine that uses a different compiler, operating syCC, libraries, or build type (release vs debug) will result in undefined behavior.

 If portability is desired, the developer will have to export the database to a suitable format.